 If your child or your family is having problems adjusting to diabetes, the doctor may recommend talking with our Diabetes Child and Adolescent Psychologist.
 The psychologist can help you, your child and the rest of your family adjust to diabetes.
 We also have a social worker who specializes in working with children and families.
 The social worker can help with social challenges, such as financial problems or problems with transportation, that could keep your child from coming to see the doctor and staying as healthy as possible.

 At the Harold Schnitzer Diabetes Health Center, we believe families are an important part of the diabetes care team.
 When families are involved in care, children with diabetes live healthier lives.
 Our goal is to help you create the best plan for managing your child's diabetes.
 If you have questions at any time, ask your doctor, diabetes educator or another staff member.

-A pediatric nutritionist can help in many different ways.
+A pediatric dietician can help in many different ways.
 You can talk with the nutritionist about food, carbohydrates and nutrition, or just have a question and answer session.
-Our nutritionist can do a complete nutritional assessment for your child.
+Our dietician can do a complete nutritional assessment for your child.
 This includes:

 - Checking your child's growth (height and weight)

 - Teaching you and your child about carbohydrate counting

 - Helping you plan appropriate meals and physical activity

 - Giving advice on vitamins and minerals